aljawaid/BoardNotes/README.md

 - Exporting note to task: Swimlanes not working.
 Category not working.
 - Div modal for "Delete all done" and "Analytic" is repeated on every reload
 - Should disabled projects show on all boardnotes page?
-- Functions in controller (BoardnotesController) missing variables in () - needed?
+- Functions in controller (BoardNotesController) missing variables in () - needed?
 - Markups as Kanboard

 Tested on